GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 #### Development flags

-   - `memory_limiter`    - Enables memory limiting and monitoring.
-The purpose of this feature is to aid the development process by simulating a cap on the available amount of memory.
+   - `memory_limiter`    - Enables memory limiting and monitoringto aid the development process by simulating a cap on the available amount of memory.
 Additionally, a memory monitor is employed for tracking and hunting down memory leaks while testing.
-When a leak occurs, a stack trace of the initial allocation is logged if posix_platform was also defined.
+If `posix_platform` (see below) is defined, then a stack trace of the initial allocation is also logged.
-   - `mqtt_localhost`    - Instructs the client to connect to a localhost MQTT server instead of the Cloud IoT Core MQTT bridge.
+   - `mqtt_localhost`    - Instructs the MQTT Client of the IoT Device SDK to connect to a localhost MQTT server instead of the Cloud IoT Core MQTT bridge.
 This may be helpful if testing with a local MQTT broker.
    - `no_certverify`     - Reduces security by disabling TLS certificate
                          verification of the service's identifying cert.
                          For development purposes only.
-   - `tls_bsp`           - Instructs the client to use third-party TLS 1.2
-                         implementations to encrypt data before it's sent over network sockets.
+   - `tls_bsp`           - Instructs the MQTT client of the IoT Device SDK to use third-party TLS 1.2 implementations to encrypt data before it's sent over network sockets.
-   - `tls_socket`        - Counterpart of `tls_bsp`: the client will not
+   - `tls_socket`        - Counterpart of `tls_bsp`: the MQTT client will not
                          include a TLS layer that invokes a TLS BSP for network security.
 This be may helpful in connecting to a local and unsecure mosquitto broker to test, or when working with SDKs in which TLS is handled directly in the socket API.
 Note that the   Cloud IoT Core MQTT bridge will not accept connections without TLS.